NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 //3.)
 Exclusions - Remove any irrelevant codes
 *************************************************************

-*exclude by outstanding codes - N/A
+*consider exclude by outstanding codes - N/A
-	*only if all not part of chemical value set. (step may not be indicated in all codelists) *here N/A keep for clinician review
+	*only if all not part of chemical value set. (step may not be indicated in all codelists) *here, for this codelist, N/A keep for clinician review

 *exclude ROUTE
-preserve // this code here gives you a list of the routes keep route duplicates drop list route restore
+preserve // this code here gives you a list of the routes only keep route duplicates drop list route restore

-local exclude_route " "*ocular*" "*intracavernous*" "*cutaneous*" "
+*these routes don't make sense for our codelist: local exclude_route " "*ocular*" "*intracavernous*" "*cutaneous*" "

 //search for route-codes to exclude